bmx22c/SkinMaker/README.md

 Create release with `dotnet publish -c Release -r win-x64 /p:PublishSingleFile=true /p:EnableCompressionInSingleFile=true`

 ## Requirements
-- [Nadeo Importer](https://doc.trackmania.com/create/nadeo-importer/01-download-and-install/) installed in your Trackmania installation folder
+- [Nadeo Importer](https://doc.trackmania.com/create/nadeo-importer/01-download-and-install/) installed in your Trackmania installation folder (the program will try and download it for you)